New Savior Guide

 Exp tomes last for 60 minutes of in-game time, only effect the character they are used on.
 Thankfully this timer does not decrease in town maps.
 With this knowledge we can abuse Challenge Mode and Dungeons (see below) to maximize the potential exp of a single tome.
 The addition of dungeon resets and multiplier tokens can help you power through some hard exp curves.

 Challenge Mode can be accessed by killing a purple mob on a map level 100 or higher once a day.
 Doing so will open a Challenge Mode portal for 10 minutes.

 Challenge mode offers wave after wave of increasing mob density/difficulty with a boss at the end.
 Clearing these in parties with XP tomes active will yield remarkably quicker leveling than standard grinding and a primary method of acquiring silver later in the game.

 All experience and items obtained will be issued upon completing or ending the CM.
 Failure to complete a CM stage in the allotted time or dying will not consume your daily CM entry.

 Players are also encouraged to complete 3 dungeon runs daily.
 Daily dungeons can be accessed from the Sentinel Rian NPC in the North Easter corner of Klaipedia.
+Fedimian and Orsha each have their own equivalent dungeon entry NPC.
 Dungeon queue times for anything below the 400 dungeon can be lengthy and might be best done with your guild or shouted for.

-With the use of Dungeon Multiplier Tokens and Instance One Entry Vouchers it is possible to receive upwards of 30 dungeons worth of Exp in one hour (a single Exp Tome).
+With the use of Dungeon Multiplier Tokens and Dungeon Resets it is possible to receive upwards of 30 dungeons worth of Exp in one hour (a single Exp Tome).